 References to days are in business days.

-What Happens After an Audit?
+What Happened After an Audit?

-How will Consumers Be Affected?
+How Are Consumers Affected?

-The audit program represents one more avenue by which OCR ensures compliance with HIPAA protections of health information to the benefit of consumers.
-For example, the audit program may uncover reasons many health information breaches are occurring and help OCR create tools for covered entities to better protect individually identifiable health information.
+The audit program represents one more avenues by which OCR ensures compliance with HIPAA protections of health information to the benefit of consumers.
+For example, the audit program could have uncovered reasons many health information breaches are occurring and help OCR create tools for covered entities to better protect individually identifiable health information.
 Concerns about compliance identified and corrected by an audit will serve to improve the privacy and security of health records.
 The technical assistance and best practices that OCR generates will also assist covered entities and business associates in improving their efforts to keep health records safe and secure.
 OCR continues to accept complaints from individuals and covered entities continue to have the obligation to accept complaints from persons about their HIPAA Rule activities.

-Will audits differ depending on the size and type of covered entity?
+Did audits differ depending on the size and type of covered entity?